BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_annotation/genome_annotation.md

 ![Figure Annotation_result_files](./images/Annotation_result_files.png "Figure Annotation_result_files")

 ## Annotation job results

-1. Any annotationjob run in the BV-BRC contains a number of files, as well as information about the submitted job.
+1. Any annotation job run in the BV-BRC contains a number of files, as well as information about the submitted job.
 To view the input parameters that were selected when the job was submitted, click on the arrow that precedes the word **Parameters**.
 ![Figure 38](./images/Picture38.png "Figure 38")

 2. This will open a drop-down box that shows the parameters.
 This box can be closed by clicking on the same arrow.